ibm-cloud-docs/Db2onCloud/about.md

 ## Plans and configurations
 {: #ab_plans_cfgs}

+Db2 on Cloud offers two elastic configurations to meet your workload requirements.
+Each plan can be deployed with or without high availability.
+When high availability is chosen, three nodes are provisioned in multiple availability zones, where available.

+### Standard Plan

+- Base instances start at 8 GB RAM x 20 GB storage on shared compute slices
+- 100 GB of free backup storage for up to 14 days of backups

-### Enterprise High Availability Disaster Recovery (HADR) plan
+### Enterprise Plan

 - Base instances start at 4 vCPU x 16 GB RAM x 20 GB storage on dedicated compute slices
-- Runs the latest release of Db2, version 11.5
-- Three HADR nodes spanning multiple availability zones
 - 1 TB of free backup storage for up to 14 days of backups
-- Self-service managed backup with point-in-time restore

-### Enterprise non-High Availability Disaster Recovery (non-HADR) plan

-- Base instances start at 4 vCPU x 16 GB RAM x 20 GB storage on dedicated compute slices
-- Runs the latest release of Db2, version 11.5
-- Single node in one availability zone
-- 1 TB of free backup storage for up to 14 days of backups
-- Self-service managed backup with point-in-time restore

-### Standard High Availability Disaster Recovery (HADR) plan

-- Base instances start at 8 GB RAM x 20 GB storage on shared compute slices
-- Runs the latest release of Db2, version 11.5
-- Three HADR nodes spanning multiple availability zones
-- 100 GB of free backup storage for up to 14 days of backups
-- Self-service managed backup with point-in-time restore

-### Standard non-High Availability Disaster Recovery (non-HADR) plan

-- Base instances start at 8 GB RAM x 20 GB storage on shared compute slices
-- Runs the latest release of Db2, version 11.5
-- Single node in one availability zone
-- 100 GB of free backup storage for up to 14 days of backups
-- Self-service managed backup with point-in-time restore

 ## Supported data centers
 {: #ab_sup_dcs}